frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **3106:** In the context of story **3102**.
 As a user I want the option to select a checkpoint to the left and a checkpoint to the right independently.
 My choice to the left does not change the selected checkpoint to the right and vice versa.

 **3108:** In the context of story **3102**.
-As a user I want the option to select a *compare method*.
-The compare method determines which checkpoint to the left belongs to which checkpoint on the right.
+As a user I want the option to select a compare method (story **2025**) for the comparison I am doing.
 If I have chosen a compare method, selecting a checkpoint on one side should cause the matching checkpoint on the other side to be selected automatically.
 This helps me to browse more efficiently.

 **3120:** Given is the context of story **3108**.
 I want to have a compare method at my disposal that does the following.
 It should match checkpoints corresponding to the same inputs and outputs to external systems.